 For example, the below trap uses bait to attract flies into a bag, where they die in the liquid underneath.
 Most bait traps have the same drawback as glue traps – they’re ugly.
 They can be very effective at quickly knocking down a fly population, though.
 You can place them next to a breeding ground and see results fast.

-- NO-HASSLE FLY CONTROL – This 2 Pack of outdoor hanging fly traps gets rid of common nuisance or filth flies, including...
+- NO-HASSLE FLY CONTROL – Our disposable outdoor hanging fly trap gets rid of common nuisance or filth flies, including...

-- FLIES FIND IT FAST – These traps use a water-soluble bait attractant that flies find irresistible.
+- FLIES FIND IT FAST – This trap uses a water-soluble bait attractant that flies find irresistible.
 Lured by the scent,...